SolidOS/solidos/README.md

 ## If you are looking for something else, let us try and guide you:

-- for learning about Solid read [about Solid](https://github.com/solid/solid) and visit [solidproject.org](https://solidproject.org);
+- to learn about Solid, read [about Solid](https://github.com/solid/solid) and visit [solidproject.org](https://solidproject.org)
-- to try out Solid head over to [getting started with Solid](https://solidproject.org/developers/tutorials/getting-started);
+- to try out Solid, head over to [getting started with Solid](https://solidproject.org/developers/tutorials/getting-started)
-- for how SolidOS works [visit the user guide](https://github.com/solid/userguide) and the [SolidOS project Pod](https://solidos.solidcommunity.net/);
+- to learn how SolidOS works, [visit the user guide](https://github.com/solid/userguide) and the [SolidOS project Pod](https://solidos.solidcommunity.net/)
-- for the SolidOS stand-alone desktop app, visit [Data-Kitchen](https://github.com/solid/data-kitchen);
+- to try the SolidOS stand-alone desktop app, visit [Data-Kitchen](https://github.com/solid/data-kitchen)
-- for how the community works, go over to [Solid process](https://github.com/solid/process);
+- to learn how the community works, go over to [Solid process](https://github.com/solid/process)
-- chat with others about Solid on the [forum](https://forum.solidproject.org/) and on [instant chats](https://gitter.im/solid/home);
+- to chat with others about Solid, use the [forum](https://forum.solidproject.org/) or [instant chats](https://gitter.im/solid/home)
-- join an event over at [Solid events](https://solidproject.org/events);
+- join an event over at [Solid events](https://solidproject.org/events)
-- read the community code of conduct at [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md).
+- read the community code of conduct at [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md)